-MyPsych Lab Chapter Tests 20%

-Exam #1 (Chapters 1, 2, 3) 20%
+Exam #1 (Chapters 1, 2, 3) 25%

-Exam #2 (Chapters 4, 5, 6) 20%
+Exam #2 (Chapters 4, 5, 6) 25%

-Library Assignment 20%
+Library Assignment 25%

-Exam #3 (Chapters 7, 8, 9) 20%
+Exam #3 (Chapters 7, 8, 9) 25%

-(Optional Book Assignment) (10%)

 Total 100%

-Note: In order to pass this class all three exams and the library assignment must be completed.
+Note: In order to pass this class all three exams and the take home assignment must be completed.

 If a student has a valid reason for being unable to attend an exam, the instructor must be advised via email before the exam is administered.
 Failure to notify the instructor of an absence and/or lack of a valid reason will result in a grade of 0 with no option to write a deferred exam or make up assignment.
-Permission to grant a deferred exam is at the discretion of the instructor and is contingent on a valid reason presented to the instructor in person.
+Permission to grant a deferred exam is at the discretion of the instructor and is contingent on a valid reason.
 Multiple requests for deferred exams or assignments are not typically granted irrespective of reason(s).
-Deferred exams are normally written in the testing center A205.
+Deferred exams are written in the testing center A205.
 Once permission from the instructor has been granted, contact Natasha Hipkiss at NHipkiss@gprc.ab.ca or 780 539 2954 to schedule the exam and then advise the instructor via email of the day and time well ahead of time.